How to rotate user agents per request in Node.js

 }

-// One self-consistent identity per request, fresh on each call.
+// one self-consistent identity per request, fresh on each call.

 const urls = [